EuropeanOpenScienceCloud/Governance/docs/GovernanceStructure.md

 #### Delivery Authority

-The establishment of a new entity (possibly a legal structure such as an ERIC) who would have responsibility for delivering Core and Supported Resources, either directly or through contracting or framework agreements with third parties, as show in Figure 21.
-The pros and cons of this approach are outline in Table 11.
+The establishment of a new entity (possibly a legal structure such as an ERIC) that would have responsibility for delivering Core and Supported Resources, either directly or through contracting or framework agreements with third parties, as show in Figure 21.
+The pros and cons of this approach are outline in **Error!
+Not a valid bookmark self-reference.**.

 <img src="GovernanceStructure/media/image10.png" style="width:5.34881in;height:2.48333in" />